-Again, I am returning to an older post from Christmas past today, with a few editing adjustments.
-I still love this song, and I want to go snuggle now with Brian while we read this poem.
+Again, I am returning to an older post from Christmas past, with a few editing adjustments.
+I still love this song, and I want to go snuggle now with a certain someone while we read this poem.

 And that little quote, my friends, should be remembered when we look into the song that I’ve hitched up to today’s poem.

 It’s a classic, a rather long poem, but I think its length is deceiving, as the lines are short, metered couplets, with only four stresses per line that carry you through the piece at a nice gallop, whilst giving the appearance on the page of something that mirrors its story of a long period pent-up inside because of an epic old-time Yankee snow storm.

 We read the poem in school, or at least I did.
 Am I dating myself here?
 I know Whittier’s poems are mostly neglected these days, but it seems that this one has made some inroads into modern American culture.
 The title is at least recognizable I would think, even if people do not recall much about the text, which was wildly successful in the mid-1800’s when it was first published.